Love and logins: Who gets custody of passwords in a breakup?

 Things don’t always go swimmingly when logins aren’t cut off post-breakup.

 “Change the password.
 In the age of perpetual watch histories being widely available, nobody wants to know that their ex just watched `The Notebook’ on Netflix.
-It stirs up all sorts of emotions,” said John Capo, an assistant professor of communications at Lycoming Colle in Williamsport, Pennsylvania.
+It stirs up all sorts of emotions,” said John Capo, an assistant professor of communications at Lycoming College in Williamsport, Pennsylvania.

 “Were they thinking about me when they watched it?
 Who did they watch it with?
 Why were they awake at midnight, anyway?
 Remember when we used to watch `The Notebook?’”